leongjwm/yolov3/README.md

 The outputs should be produced after running the `vessel_kayak_count.py` file.

-## Debugging of Errors
+## Debugging of Errors (FAQ)

-* When I tried installing the packages using
+* Q: Some packages failed to install in my virtual environment.
+Is there a way to install these packages?
+  * A: You can consider upgrading your pip to the latest version by running `python -m pip install --upgrade pip` on your terminal.
+If this doesn't work, you can use `python -m pip install pip==21.3.1`.